Background of the Prayer Flags

 Symbol and Images in the Prayer Flags

-The flag has the image of wind horse having three significant jewels on its back.
+The flag has the image of a wind horse having three significant jewels on its back.
 The three jewels symbolize the Buddha, His teachings and the Buddhist community (Buddha, Dharma, Sangha respectively).
 This symbolizes speed.
 It also symbolizes the transformation of bad to good fortune.

 The scriptures surrounding the image of the wind horse are hundreds of traditional mantras.
 Each of these reveres different deities.
 The mantras are written down from mainly three Buddhist Bodhisattvas –Padmasambhava, Avalokitesvara, and Manjusri.